 A process area is a cluster of related practices in an area that, when performed collectively, satisfy a set of goals considered important for making significant improvement in that area.
 All CMMI process areas are common to both continuous and staged representations.
-In the continuous representation, process areas are organized by process area categories.
-[FM103.HDA102.HDB101.T116]
+In the staged representation, process areas are organized by maturity levels.
+[FM103.HDA102.HDB101.T101]